-Prereq: Junior or Senior Standing or instructor approval
+• Prereq: Junior or Senior Standing or instructor approval

 Description: This course prepares students for life after high school.
 Students interested in career/college exploration, skills required to be successful in the workforce, and academic success after completion of high school should take this course.
 This course will focus on career development, building a resume, job attainment, work place skills, and the college application process.
 In addition, students will develop the life skills to handle situations encountered when living away from home.
 Topics include quick and easy meal preparation, simple clothing care, nutrition and wellness, everyday home repairs and simple car repairs.
 All of these topics will contain a component related to budgeting.
-This course does not fulfill the State Consumer Education graduation requirement.
+Course does NOT meet the state Consumer Ed requirement.